embeddings-benchmark/mteb/README.md

 <br />

 <details>
-  <summary>  Dataset selection </summary>
+  <summary>  Task selection </summary>

-### Dataset selection
+### Task selection

-Datasets can be selected by providing the list of datasets, but also
+Tasks can be selected by providing the list of datasets, but also

 * by their task (e.g. "Clustering" or "Classification")